aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/trn1-arch.rst

 ===================================

-On this page, we provide an architectural overview of the AWS Trn1/Trn1n instances, and the corresponding :ref:`Trainium <trainium-arch>` NeuronDevices that power them (Trainium devices from here on).
+On this page, we provide an architectural overview of the AWS Trn1/Trn1n instances, and the corresponding :ref:`Trainium <trainium-arch>` NeuronChips that power them (Trainium chips from here on).

 .. contents::  Table of contents
    :local: